Kenneth J. O'Connell

-Kenneth J. O'Connell (December 8, 1909 – February 18, 2000) was an American educator and jurist in the state of Oregon.
+Kenneth John O'Connell (December 8, 1909 – February 18, 2000) was an American educator and jurist in the state of Oregon.
 He served as the 36th Chief Justice of the Oregon Supreme Court, serving in that position from 1970 to 1976.
 A native of Wisconsin, he also served as a longtime professor at the University of Oregon’s law school.

 Early life

 Kenneth O'Connell was born on December 8, 1909, in Bayfield, Wisconsin.
 He attended the University of Wisconsin Law School, where he earned two law degrees, one in 1933 and another in 1934.

 Legal career

 After graduating from law school O'Connell took a job at the University of Oregon School of Law in 1935 as a professor.
 He was appointed to the position by Dean Wayne Morse and taught a variety of subjects as the school had few professors in the early years.
 Later he served on commissions in the 1950s and 1960s to revise Oregon's laws and constitution.
 He had earlier campaigned for law reforms in Oregon and was selected to head the committee to revise Oregon's statutes in 1949.
 In 1953, O'Connell received the Award of Merit from the Oregon State Bar.